wpdevelopersclub/Gulp_Starter/README.md

 cat gulp/dependencies | xargs npm install --save-dev
 ```

+The file `gulp/dependencies` can be safely deleted after this operation, it is no longer needed.

 ## Usage

 To get an overview of the available tasks that are provided with this starter setup, run the following command in your project's root folder: